This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 (35) Any person, including a member of the public, can report suspected or actual non-compliance.

-(36) Reports of non-compliance may also be received via the University's complaint mechanisms, by lodging a public interest disclosure in accordance with the Public Interest Disclosure Policy, or by reporting a privacy breach to the Privacy and Right to Information Officer.
+(36) Reports of non-compliance may also be received via the University's complaint mechanisms, by lodging a public interest disclosure in accordance with the Public Interest Disclosure Policy, or by reporting a privacy breach to the Privacy and Right to Information Manager.

 (37) Incidents that are relevant to work health and safety or hazard identification are managed separately through the Work Health Safety Incident Management System.